fnplus/join-fnplus-with-a-pr/README.md

 ## Contact

-One can get in touch with us by opening an issue, sending us an [email](mailto:hellofnplus@gmail.com) or discussing on our Slack forum.
+One can get in touch with us by opening an issue, sending us an [email](mailto:hellofnplus@gmail.com) or discussing on our Telegram group.
 The team will reach out to you once you send a PR.

 ## Top Contributors